shorthorn-project/One-Core-API-Extras/README.md

 The One-Core-API-Extra Binaries project consists of the following packages: Warning: Always if OCA package require restart, do it.
 If you install all packages and restart only on last, Windows will be corrupted.

-- D3d: D3D Native runtime (Mainly DX10 and DX11, based on native Windows Directx Runtime);
+- **D3d Native**: D3D Native runtime (Mainly DX10 and DX11, based on native Windows Directx Runtime);
-- Modern Setup - This is a package designed to prepare Windows to get ability to be installed in others computers.
+- **Modern Setup** - This is a package designed to prepare Windows to get ability to be installed in others computers.
 If you don't want capture the Windows installation, don't need install this package.
+  - Allow support for install Windows on any computers, with generalized hardware;

 **Modern Setup - Detailed**
 - After install One-Core-API Modern Setup and restart computer, you can run Sysprep, a tool to prepare Windows to be generalize Windows Installation to any hardware;